RADON MANITOBA

 Please note: destination fees are non-refundable.

-All estimates provided within Winnipeg’s perimeter are $50 per consultation, regardless of the specific location.
+While the estimate is free of charge and can be provided remotely, all in-person consultations provided within Winnipeg’s perimeter are $50 per consultation, regardless of the specific location.

 For properties outside the perimeter, a travel fee of $1.50 per kilometre will apply on top of the calculated fee from the perimeter boundary to the destination.

-Pricing Transparency
+Pricing Transparency.

-At Radon Manitoba, our average mitigation system cost ranges between $2,200 and $3,000, depending on the specific requirements of each property.
+At Radon Manitoba, our average mitigation system cost ranges between $2,200 and $3,200, depending on the specific requirements of each property.
 Exceptions may apply based on project complexity, site conditions, and system design.

 We value both your time and ours.
 If this pricing range does not align with your expectations or budget, we kindly ask that you refrain from initiating a consultation.